 One route Xiaomi could go down is to introduce a version with GPS and a version without.
 Not everyone needs built-in GPS and there’s no reason for them to be paying for tech they won’t use.

-More improvements could come in the form of smart functions.
-Alexa compatibility was widely expected this year but it didn’t arrive.
+More improvements should come in the form of smart functions.
+Alexa compatibility was widely expected this year but it didn’t make the cut.
 Huami, which is the manufacturer of Xiaomi Mi Bands, has had this on its fitness bands for over a year now.
 There’s no reason for Xiaomi not to introduce this.
-There is a voice assistant but that is only for the China region.
+There is a voice assistant currently on Mi Band 6 but that is only for the China region.

 Another feature that is reserved for the local market are payments-on-the go.
-NFC internationally on Mi Bands exists, but only on the Chinese iteration.
-Perhaps its high time Xiaomi brings this across the border?
+NFC on Mi Bands exists, but only on the Chinese iteration.
+It high time Xiaomi brings this across the border?